project-akri/akri/docs/extensibility.md

 to the **members** in `./Cargo.toml`.

 To access the HTTP-based Device data, we first need to retrieve the discovery information.
-Any information stored in the DiscoveryResult properties map will be transferred into the broker container's environment variables.
+Any information stored in the `Device` properties map will be transferred into the broker container's environment variables.
 Retrieving them is simply a matter of querying environment variables like this:

 ```rust